 As a result, sales people need to be able to deliver value to prospects during every interaction from the very start.
 Prospects already have access to information; they need sales professionals to ask thought provoking questions and offer insightful analysis on the market.

-This means that your prospecting emails need to be insightful and thought provoking enough to make a business leader curious.
+This means that your prospecting email needs to be insightful and thought provoking enough to make a business leader curious.
 Asking good questions and providing valuable insights means you know something substantial about your prospect and their business.
-You can’t prove that you have done your homework if you rely on templates to conduct your prospecting.
+You can’t prove that you have done your homework if you rely on prospecting email templates.